SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 \subsection{Ablation Studies}

 \textbf{Dual-pass vs single-pass training}.
 An obvious alternative to the dual-pass training curriculum would be to learn stiffness and damping constants at once, in a single pass.
-We conducted a single-pass train on mass-spring cloth data and found that compared with results shown in Fig.~\ref{fig:recon_acc} while the RMSE of k estimates only increased slightly from $0.95$ to $1.61$, the RMSE of b estimates increased significantly from $0.54$ to $11.3$.
+We conducted a single-pass training session of $128$ iterations, with batch size of $32$ clips on mass-spring cloth data, and we found that compared with results shown in Fig.~\ref{fig:recon_acc} the RMSE of stiffness constant estimates increased from $14.3$ to $22.8$, and the RMSE of damping constant estimates increased from $1.9$ to $8.5$.
 This is expected because of the entanglement between elastic and damping force as discussed in Sec.~\ref{sec:train_curriculum}.

 \textbf{Force-and-impulse loss vs position loss.} Position-based loss which directly penalizes step-wise Euclidean distance between target and predicted particle positions is commonly used in neural constitutive modelling~\citep{Bianchi2003, Ma2023, zong2023neural}.
 We tried learning stiffness with position loss $|| \mathbf{x} - \hat{\mathbf{x}} ||^2$ on mass-spring cloth data.
 We use regularization strength $\lambda_{\text{k neg.}} = 100$, since position loss tends to be larger than force or impulse loss.
 Other hyperparameters are the same as when using force-and-impulse loss.
-We notice that with position loss, the RMSE of stiffness estimates increased significantly from $0.95$ to $5.51$, and reconstruction RMSE of test motions increased from $0.049$ to $0.094$.
+We notice that with position loss, the RMSE of stiffness estimates increased significantly from $14.3$ to $26.3$.
 We believe what makes force-and-impulse loss or specifically, force loss working really well when the source cloth is made up of masses and springs is that it is highly sensitive to stepwise difference between predicted and target elastic and damping forces.
 Position loss like impulse loss effectively integrates errors over time, and the accumulation of per-step errors can make the neural model find it difficult to estimate system parameters on a finer scale.